Avatar (2009 film): Origins

 In February 2006, Cameron revealed that his film Project 880 was "a retooled version of Avatar", a film that he had tried to make years earlier, citing the technological advances in the creation of the computer-generated characters Gollum, King Kong, and Davy Jones.
 Cameron had chosen Avatar over his project Battle Angel after completing a five-day camera test in the previous year.

 Development

-From January to April 2006, Cameron worked on the script and developed a culture for the film's aliens, the Na'vi.
-Their language was created by Dr. Paul Frommer, a linguist at USC.
+From January to April 2006, Cameron worked on the script and developed a culture for the Na'vi, the film's aliens.
+The Na'vi language was created by Paul Frommer, a linguist at USC.
 The Na'vi language has a lexicon of about 1000 words, with some 30 added by Cameron.
-The tongue's phonemes include ejective consonants (such as the "kx" in "skxawng") that are found in Amharic, and the initial "ng" that Cameron may have taken from Te Reo Māori.
+The tongue's phonemes include ejective consonants (such as the "kx" in "skxawng") that are found in Amharic, and the initial "ng" that Cameron may have taken from the Māori language.
 Actress Sigourney Weaver and the film's set designers met with Jodie S. Holt, professor of plant physiology at University of California, Riverside, to learn about the methods used by botanists to study and sample plants, and to discuss ways to explain the communication between Pandora's organisms depicted in the film.